-For an exponential distribution with scale parameter $\beta$ , both $\mu$ and $\lambda$ are $\beta$ , so the ratio is the constant 1.
-This means that changing $\beta$ should have no effect on the alarm probability.
-Figure 3.12 shows the effect of different $\beta$ .
-The experiments show that there is no noticeable effect of $\beta$ .
+For an exponential distribution with scale parameter β , both μ and λ are β , so the ratio is the constant 1.
+This means that changing β should have no effect on the alarm probability.
+Figure 3.12 shows the effect of different β .
+The experiments show that varying β has no noticeable effect.

-• The smaller the burst probability p, the larger the threshold, the smaller $P_a$ .
+• The smaller the burst probability p, the larger the threshold, the smaller P_a .

 This essentially moves the threshold line of size w to the right in Figure 3.10.
-So $P_a$ decreases.
+So P_a decreases.

 Figure 3.13 and 3.14 show the effect of different thresholds for the Poisson distribution and the exponential distribution respectively.
-The burst probabilities range from $10^{-2}$ to $10^{-10}$ .
-As the burst probabilities go down, both the alarm probabilities and the densities decrease, because there are fewer bursts to worry about, so speed depends on reducing the updating time.
+The burst probabilities range from 10^{-2} to 10^{-10} .
+As the burst probabilities go down, both the alarm probabilities and the densities decrease, because there are fewer bursts to worry about, so speed depends on reducing the update time.

-• As the bounding ratio T decreases, so does $P_a$ .

-In a Shifted Aggregation Tree, T could be very close to 1, e.g. W = w + 1, whereas T in a Shifted Binary Tree is designed to be about 4.
-Figure 3.15.a shows the bounding ratios at different levels of a Shifted Aggregation Tree and a Shifted Binary Tree under different burst probabilities.
-Notice how
+As the bounding ratio T decreases, so does Pa.
+In a Shifted Aggregation Tree, T could be very close to 1, e.g. W = w+1, whereas T in a Shifted Binary Tree is designed to be about 4.
+Figure 3.15.a shows the bounding ratios at different levels of a Shifted Aggregation Tree